D3KRISH/D3VILSPAMMERSBOT/README.md

 ```
 Get help regarding setting up
-your D3VIL BOT in our official
+your D3VIL SPAMMERS BOT in our official
 support Group and get updates
 notifications in Update Channel.
 ```